The Distributed Data Model

 The distributed data model in Grasshopper presents a compelling solution to the challenges posed by using a single large Grasshopper and Rhino file for complex multi-faceted models.

-By following programming best practices like the single responsibility principle, it breaks down the large modelling task into smaller, more manageable components, bringing structure and collaboration to the forefront.
+By following programming best practices like the single responsibility principle, it breaks down the large modelling task into smaller, more manageable tasks, bringing structure and collaboration into the mix.
 Additionally, the use of smaller Rhino and Grasshopper files also enhances the performance and robustness of the entire modelling process.

 Braden.